 Character is defined by the age, design and layout of buildings and streets in the area as well as geology and local industry and economy.
-How the area has developed historically is also a key factor.the entire area and enhancing its special character.
+How the area has developed historically is also a key factor.

 What Does Conservation Area Status mean?